jonathanhunsucker/website/content/posts/birthday-problem/index.md

 > `Pb(n) = 1 - P(no people share a birthday) = 1 - Pnb(n)`

-Although `Pb(n)` appears innocuous, a direct calculation presents a sharp edge.
+Although `Pb(n)` appears innocuous, a direct calculation presents a tall hurdle.
 With either, there'll be some component representing the available birthdays, whose denominator initially containing 365.
 With `Pb(n)` though, as the population grows, the available pool of birthdays dwindles.
 This property will make directly finding an equation more difficult.
-Instead, we can side-step this issue, by working towards a `Pnb(n)` equation.
+Instead, we can side-step this hurdle, by working towards a `Pnb(n)` equation.

 ### Small `n`
-And as an exercise in discovery, let's calculate the odds for small numbers of people:
+As an exercise in discovery, let's calculate the odds for small numbers of people:

-`Pnb(1)` = `0`
+`Pnb(1) = 0`

-`Pnb(2)` = odds that second person's birthday is different from first
+`Pnb(2) = odds that second person's birthday is different from first`
-= `364/365`
+`= 364/365`

-`Pnb(3)` = odds that neither persons A and B, nor A and C, nor B and C share birthday
+`Pnb(3) = odds that neither persons A and B, nor A and C, nor B and C share birthday`
-= `364/365 * 364/365 * 364/365`
+`= 364/365 * 364/365 * 364/365`
-= `(364/365)^3`
+`= (364/365)^3`

-`Pnb(4)` = odds that none of these pairs of people share a birthday:
+`Pnb(4) = odds that none of these pairs of people share a birthday`:

 - A and B
 - A and C